What is Tony Caviglia's philosophy of coaching?

 As a parent, if you had a son who was a potential candidate to play at FCC, what would be the key selling point(s) over other community colleges?

 I've been to a lot of community colleges and I've recruited community colleges when I was at the four-year level.
 Fresno City College has the best mix of academics and athletics of any college in the state.
-I think the support from Dr. Guy Lease, Susan Yates and other administrators is phenomenal.
+I think the support from Interim President Cynthia Azari, Eric Swain and other administrators is phenomenal.
 This is a great place for student-athletes to come into a situation where they're going to be given the opportunity to excel academically and athletically.
 Our tutoring and academic support system at the Learning Resource Center are second to none in the state.

 What is your opinion of the local high school talent?

-What does that say about the strength of the Valley Conference?
+What can you say about the strength of the Valley Conference?

 The Valley Conference is one of the toughest, if not the toughest, in the state.
 We have five great head football coaches that I totally respect.
-Jeff Tisdale of Sierra College is the newest member, and his team won the conference last year.
+John Beam of Laney College and Danny Calcagno are new to the Valley League.
 Gary Barlow's San Joaquin Delta team played well last season.
-Curtis Allen (COS) and 1st year coach Cal Tincher (West Hills) also do tremendous jobs with their programs as well.
+Irv Pankey (COS) and 1st year coach Rusty Stivers (Modesto) also do tremendous jobs with their programs as well.
 I predict that Valley Conference play this year will be a dogfight every week.